sjsupaphi/sjsupaphi.github.io/README.md

 ***Still in the works***

+To Do:
+  Chapters Page,
+  Contact Page,
+  Rush information,
-To Do: Chapters Page, Contact Page, Rush information, Footer contact links, something cool happens when you click top left?
+  Footer contact links,
+  Something cool happens when you click top left?